-(Formerly Barisan Gold Corporation) (An Exploration Stage Company) Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) Year ended August 31, 2017
+(Expressed in Canadian dollars) Year ended August 31, 2018

 14. Financial instruments (cont'd)

 Historically, the Company's primary source of financing has been the issuance of equity securities for cash, through private placements.
 The Company's access to financing is always uncertain.
 There can be no assurance of continued access to significant equity financing.